lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Here are some guidelines on `how to react if your post is flagged <https://community.lsst.org/t/how-to-react-if-your-post-is-flagged>`_.

 If you experience or witness a violation of the CoC in another venue, please reach out to Sandrine Thomas, one of the `Rubin Observatory Workplace Culture Advocates <https://project.lsst.org/workplace-culture-advocate>`_ who has agreed to be the contact person for DP0 Delegates.
-Please also feel free to reach out to any Community Engagement Team member at any time: Melissa Graham, Jeff Carlin, Greg Madejski, Jim Annis, Alex Drlica-Wagner, or Tina Adair.
-All can be contacted by email or via direct message in the Community Forum.

 .. _Delegate-Homepage-PubPol: